Admiral-Chair/Neurodiversity_Political_Strategy/CALL_TO_ACTION_Demand_Community_Leadership_To_Organise_Against_JRC.md

 I call on all who feel similar on this or have been touched or impassioned by this idea...
 To stand with me in calling for the the moderators of r/autism to consider this proposal and this idea.
 I know many of us are extremely passionate about this subject as I am.
 And I hope I did a convincing enough job at showing just how we as simple netizens could make a huge difference.
 If this lights the spark I will be forever grateful that I wrote this today.
 If not, I will still be grateful that I did what is the best with in my abilities to try and call for organisation.

-This truly would be a HUGE feat is social engineering, (in a good way), and also prove as a basis of how online organisation could work within the mass communities of reddit.
+This truly would be a HUGE feat of social engineering, (in a good way), and also prove as a basis of how online organisation could work within the mass communities of reddit.

 # What I encourage from fellow community members: